XiaotaoChen/model-quantization/doc/tools.md

 # A independent script for debug / model converting

-Selected functions which is commonly used.
+This page presents selected functions which is commonly used.

 ## Model import and paramter renaming.